What Does Reasonably Practicable Mean?

 Therefore if I do not have a large operational budget does that mean I do not have to provide such expensive control measures?

 The ability to afford a control measure is not usually a factor in assessing its costs.
-Indeed, the greater the risk the less weight should be given to cost.
-In other words, the bigger the risk the bigger the effort needed to reduce it.
-The courts believe that small employers with little money should not get away with a lower safety standard by pleading poverty.
+Indeed, the greater the risk, the less weight should be given to cost.
+In other words, the bigger the risk, the bigger the effort needed to reduce it.
+The courts believe that small employers with limited funds should not get away with a lower safety standard by pleading poverty.
 However, resources are sometimes considered.
-For example, a big organisation may reduce risk using the latest engineering controls that a small employer may never be able to afford.
+For example, a large organisation may reduce risk using the latest engineering controls that a small employer may never be able to afford.
 Just because the risk is reduced in this way does not make it reasonably practicable for everyone.
+Ensuring staff have completed food safety training and regularly conducting a supplier audit can help organisations of all sizes maintain high safety standards without relying solely on costly controls.

 If you have a question or enquiry about health and safety, please call the team on 01452 502113 or complete our enquiry form.